(877) LASIK-55 or (650) 961-2585

 Other treatments prior to surgical option:

-Use a Warm compresses
+Use warm compresses

 Soak a clean cotton cloth in hot water and apply the cloth to the lid for 10 to 15 minutes, three or five times a day until the chalazion or stye is gone.
 You should repeatedly soak the cloth in hot water to maintain adequate heat.
 The warm compress should allow the clogged gland to open and drain white or yellow discharge.
 If the gland opens, gentle massage around the stye or chalazion may help drainage.